eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-2.md

 // ...
 ```

 Now we need to share the `store` with our React components.
 React-Redux provides us with a component called `Provider` that takes care of that for us.
 We just need to wrap the `App` component with `Provider` and pass `Provider` our `store` as a prop.
-We'll also change the `state` prop from `App` to get the state from `store`.
+We'll also change the `state` prop passed to `<App />` to get the state from `store`.

 <div class="file-path">app/index.js</div>
 ```jsx